The Best Hikes in Madeira: 12 must do Trails for Every Adventurer

 Tips for hiking in Madeira

-Trails will be much quieter (at least on the way out), the temperature will be much lower, and you will easily find parking space.
+Start hiking early or later in the afternoon - Trails will be much quieter (at least on the way out), the temperature will be much lower, and you will easily find parking space.
 I’d recommend starting pre 9am (earlier if you can) as this is when the tour buses start arriving from.
+If you can’t do the morning then consider hiking later in the afternoon (post 3-4pm).
+By this time most people will either have finished their hikes or be on the way back, so parking shouldn’t be an issue.
+Avoid starting your hike between 9:30-3pm, you will struggle to find a parking space, the trails will be rammed, and you will be getting battered by the midday sun.

-As the weather is hot and the terrain isn’t that technical, I would recommend a non-waterproof trail running or Hiking shoe over a bigger and bulkier hiking boot.
+Opt for Trail shoes As the weather is hot and the terrain isn’t that technical, I would recommend a non-waterproof trail running or Hiking shoe over a bigger and bulkier hiking boot.
 You could get away with running trainers which have good grip but they will likely get trashed by muddy or dusty trails.
-My recommendation are the Columbia Men's Montrail Trinity Ag II.
-They have a wide toebox are incredibly comfy, have great grip, and stability.

-This free mapping service provides an offline map of the whole island.
+Download Maps.Me for free offline mapping This free mapping service provides an offline map of the whole island.
 The map shows contour lines alongside all the viewpoints, hiking trails, and points of interest.
 Not only can you navigate the hiking trails by foot, but you can navigate around the island via car alongside searching for fuel, groceries, and places to eat.
 Alternatively you can download WalkMe app - This is well built app which shows most of the popular trails on the island.
 It currently costs £6.99 per month.

-As Madeira is prone to heavy downpours and fires, which can often cause landslides and rockfalls, It is best to check the condition of both the trails and roads before heading out to hike.
-When I was in Madeira the PR1 trail alongside several others were shut due to a previous wildfire.
+Check for road and trail closures As Madeira is prone to heavy downpours and fires, which can often cause landslides and rockfalls, It is best to check the condition of both the trails and roads before heading out to hike.
+Currently the PR1 trail alongside several others are shut due to a previous wildfire.

-Madeira’s geographical location and mountainous terrain means the islands weather is constantly and quickly changing.
+Monitor the weather and Webcams Madeira’s geographical location and mountainous terrain means the islands weather is constantly and quickly changing.
 The island tends to have clouds and rain can command go in an instant. so don’t be to downhearted by a bad weather forecast.
 Madeira has a dozen or so Webcams spread across the entire island.
 It’s always worth quickly checking these before you leave to see the weather conditions and save a potentially wasted trip.

 Bica Da Cana